hafidzph/Omnifood-Website/README.md

 ## Feedback

-If you have any feedback, please reach out to us at apiiettrecomen1@gmail.com
+If you have any feedback, please reach out to me at apiiettrecomen1@gmail.com